ayshmn/Mini-SQL-Project-E-Commerce-Sales-and-Order-Analytics/README.md

 ✔ Designed tables for Customers, Products, and Orders

 🔹 Step 2: Data Implementation

 ✔ Inserted realistic sample data (up to 10 records)

 ✔ Used proper data types and constraints for data integrity

-🔹 Step 3: SQL Analysis (Core Learning Applied)
+🔹 Step 3: SQL Analysis

-Using only the SQL topics I’ve covered, I wrote queries to: ✔ Analyze total customers and products ✔ Track orders and quantities sold
+Using only the SQL topics I’ve covered, I wrote queries to: ✔ Analyze total customers and products

+✔ Track orders and quantities sold

 ✔ Filter data using WHERE conditions

 ✔ Perform sorting with ORDER BY

 ✔ Generate insights using GROUP BY & HAVING

 ✔ Apply aggregate functions like COUNT, SUM, AVG

 ✔ Handle transactions safely using COMMIT & ROLLBACK

 📌 Key Learning: